 Vibratory sieve shakers

 Vibratory shakers can also be relatively quiet during operation.
 They use electromagnetic energy to agitate particles without the harsh noises of a mechanical device.
 An optimum setting creates a fluid bed of material across the sieve, lifting and reorienting particles to ensure the maximum number of passing opportunities.

 We recommend the Gilson line of Vibratory Sifters.
 The SS-10 1-Touch Vibratory Sieve Shaker is not only quieter compared to other models, but it also provides manageable user-control with a touch-screen programmable display that allows you to select the level of vibration, time and pauses.

 The SS-3 Performer III 3in Sieve Shaker is compact, quiet and efficient with electromagnetic vibratory and switchable tapping actions.
 It also includes precise digital timing and 0-100% amplitude control.

 Other noise-reducing features

 Enclosures with sound-deadening linings can also control decibel levels for any shaker.

-We recommend the Gilson TSA-180 Sound Compartment.
+We recommend the Gilson TSA-180 Sound Enclosure.
 The sturdy steel case is lined with 1” sound-deadening foam, allowing for quiet operation of Gilson’s Test Screens and Sieve Shakers.
 The apparatus also features hinged doors for easy access to testing screens and other equipment.